ebrithiljonas/MeasureWaveforms/README.md

 # Desciption

-Measure the peek to peek voltage (Vpp) over a defined range of frequencys with a frequency-generator and a DSO.
+Measure the RMS voltage and phase of the input and output signals over a defined range of frequencys with a frequency-generator and a DSO.

 # Devices
 - Frequency-Generator